tttlinh08t3/eCommerceApp/README.md

 Create a ready sample Angular app with a code structure and pre-built template as below:
 - Set up Lazy Loading for different modules
 - Set up Authentication and Route Protection
-- Set up NgRx for project
+- Set up NgRx for project (not finished)
-- Build logging service and loading spinner
+- Build logging service and loading spinner (not finished)
-- Set up to load service in different environments
+- Set up to load service in different environments (not finished)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.